dfernandes25/dfernandes25.github.io/_posts/2024-01-10-Managed-Services.markdown

 Looks great on the resume, expense account, free lunches, blah, blah, blah.
 As someone who has worked for, or currently provides services to all the above, here's my take.
 - Do they have cool tech and gadgets?
 Absolutely!
-- Super smart Harvard, MIT, CMU, Stanford grads who want to change the world?
-Maybe!
+- Super smart Harvard, MIT, CMU, Stanford grads who will change the world?
+Don't discourage them, I admire the youthful ambition!
 - Yearly sales conferences at exotic locales with Beyonce headlining?
 Depends on the numbers!

 Make no mistake and have no doubt, at the end of the day